FrankDoka/Doka-front-end/content/blog/resume-challenge-4/index.md

 ---
-title: "API backend continuation and frontend integration"
+title: "API Backend continuation and Frontend integration"
 description: "Integrating our website frontend and our backend services to create an example visitor counter stat."
 dateString: September 2023
 draft: false